Coarse-Grained Boltzmann Generators: Additional Results

 \subsection{Ramachandran Plots}

-We show Ramachandran plots for alanine dipeptide to illustrate the effect of importance reweighting.
-Fig.~\ref{fig:ala2_rama_ref} shows the reference distributions from MD simulations in explicit and implicit solvent.
-Fig.~\ref{fig:ala2_rama_ref}b corresponds to a short 10~ns unbiased trajectory, which fails to sample the correct $\phi$ mode, highlighting the need for enhanced sampling to achieve sufficient configurational coverage.

-We compare the MD reference with CG-BG flow proposals before and after reweighting for both mappings (Fig.~\ref{fig:ala2_rama_10beads}, Fig.~\ref{fig:ala2_rama_10beads_biased}, Fig.~\ref{fig:ala2_rama_6beads}, and Fig.~\ref{fig:ala2_rama_6beads_biased}).
-Unreweighted proposals exhibit noisy sampling and populate low-probability regions of the free energy landscape.
-These configurations receive low importance weights and contribute negligibly after reweighting, yielding distributions consistent with the reference.
+We show Ramachandran plots for peptides to illustrate the effect of importance reweighting (Fig.~\ref{fig:ala2_rama_app} and Fig.~\ref{fig:ala3_ala6_rama_app}), using MD reference distributions from explicit and implicit solvent simulations.
+The raw flow proposals exhibit noisy sampling and place probability mass in low-probability regions of the free energy landscape.
+These configurations receive low importance weights and therefore contribute negligibly after reweighting, yielding distributions that closely match the explicit solvent reference MD ensembles.

-We further examine reweighted samples obtained using different PMFs.
-The PMF trained on long unbiased data ($\text{PMF}_U$) underestimates the correct metastable basin of the $\phi$ angle (Fig.~\ref{fig:ala2_rama_10beads_PMF_U}), reflecting the limitations of learning CG PMFs from slowly converging unbiased trajectories.